03difoha/1-day-coding/README.md

 * **Observing** how the computer responds to your inputs and adapting them until it works

 **Today** you're going to learn **2 new languages**: HTML and CSS.

-## Key concepts recap

-### Content

-This is the information that you find on a website.
-Content can come in many forms such as text, images, video and audio.

-Good content is informative, interesting and concise.

 # Your brief